Best Portable Monitor for Laptop: 6 Picks by Use Case (2026)

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

-We tested the VG1655 with a Chromebook that didn’t output enough power over USB-C to drive a display.
+Where the VG1655 shines is with a Chromebook that can’t output enough power over USB-C to drive a display.

-The dual-port design saved the day.
-We plugged a phone charger into the second port for power, and the laptop sent video through the first.
+The dual-port design solves that.
+Plug a phone charger into the second port for power, and the laptop sends video through the first.
 According to ViewSonic, the dual-input layout on the VG1655 supports power and signal across 2 separate USB-C ports, as the portable monitor product page confirms.
 That layout is what makes it work with budget laptops that fail with single-port portable monitors.

 Brightness and color are fine for office and travel use.
 The bezel is thicker than the ZenScreen and the build feels more plastic, but the price difference is real.
 Pick this if you want a working second screen without spending top dollar.